YaraHorany/Quoridor/README.md

 # Quoridor

+## :old_key: About

+The Application is built with Flutter and GetX State, Route & Dependency Managements.

 ## :pencil: General info

 [Quoridor](https://en.wikipedia.org/wiki/Quoridor) is a two- or four-player intuitive strategy game designed by Mirko Marchesi and published by Gigamic Games.